durgahegde/Automobile/README.md

 # Automobile
-RESTful web service that performs CRUD operations
+Implement a RESTful web service that performs CRUD operations (Create, Read, Update, and Delete) for a Vehicle entity.